Skip to main content

 }

 • container_format — container format.
-The available values are ami, ari, aki, bare, ovf;
+Available values are ami, ari, aki, bare, ovf;

-• disk_format — the disk format of the image.
-The available values are. ami, ari, aki, vhd, vmdk, raw, vhd, vmdk, vhd, qcow2, vdi, iso;
+• disk_format — image disk format.
+Available values are ami, ari, aki, vhd, vmdk, raw, qcow2, vdi, iso;

-• visibility = "shared" — image can be added to other projects.
+• visibility = "shared" — the image can be added to other projects.

 3. Configure access to the image in the source project